-Mean Platelet Volume (MPV) is a measur of the average size of platelets in blood.
+Mean Platelet Volume (MPV) is a measure of the average size of platelets in blood.

 Hemoglobin (Hb) - Hemoglobin (Hb) is a protein located in red blood cells (RBCs) that takes oxygen from the lungs to the body tissues, exchanges the oxygen for carbon dioxide, and then takes the carbon dioxide again to the lungs the place it is exchanged for oxygen.

-Mean Corpuscular Volume (MCV) is the average volume of a red blood cell.
+Mean Corpuscular Volume (MCV) is the average volume of a red blood cell or corpuscle.

-Mean Corpuscular Hemoglobin (MCH) is the average quantity of hemoglobin in the average red blood cell.
+Mean Corpuscular Hemoglobin (MCH) is the average quantity of hemoglobin present in a single red blood cell.